Drug Wars (video game): Legacy

 Over the years a few variations of John E. Dell's original game have been released.
 Dope Wars for Windows from Beermat Software, an adaptation of the original DOS source code, proved to be one of the most popular versions.
 Available from 1998 to early 2005 on CNET's download.com, this version was downloaded over 6,500,000 times and was listed in the "50 Most Popular Games" section weekly, for over six years.
 Beermat Software revived the same game for the Android platform on November 13, 2015, and for iOS on June 27, 2017, available now on Google Play and the Apple App Store, for phones and tablets.
 Other versions include Dope Wars, a popular version of the game written by Ben Webb.
 Another popular version is Drug Wars – Underworld, and a fantasy-themed version called Dragon Trader also exists.
-In 1998, Michael Swain released a modified port of the original TI-82 Drug Wars, for the TI-83 and TI-83+ graphing calculators.
-In 1999, Jason Roberts released a version for the TI-83 called DrugWars 2: International that added RPG elements, which included fights with cops.
-In 1995, a TI-Basic game titled PimpWars was released for the TI-82 that included new features such as the sex trade, drug addiction management, and a simple driving simulation.
+In 1998, Michael Swain released a modified port of the original TI-82 Drug Wars, for the TI-83 and TI-83 Plus graphing calculators.
+In 1999, Jason Roberts, Justin Jones, and Dick Beck (JJR Software) released a version for the TI-83 called DrugWars 2: International that added RPG elements, which included fights with cops.
+In 1995, a TI-BASIC game titled PimpWars was released for the TI-82 that included new features such as the sex trade, drug addiction management, and a simple driving simulation.